captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## REN:
 About Ila?
 Ohhhhh. … She was a professional dancer until she got sidelined by an injury.

+---

 She was very long and thin.
 Beautiful.
 Elegant.
 With this amazing neck.
 Every summer she’d come visit my family at our lake cottage.

+---

 She’d show up in a snazzy little sportscar, blow into the cottage on a cloud of White Shoulders perfume, and plant bright red kisses all over our faces.

+---

 She always reminded me of some colorful, exotic

 bird.

+---

 She’d never been married or tied down in any way … and she … she just seemed so free.
 So glamorous.
 And so lucky.

+---

 She was just very witty too, always making sly little jokes and throwing her head back to laugh and snort.

+---

 We all adored her—we’d imitate her for weeks after she left.
 Tip your chin up a little, please.

-(Fallon does.)
+---

 Anyway.
 One August when I was maybe sixteen, she arrived as usual for her visit.
 Same car, same gifts.

+---

 Same wild lipstick.
 But … her voice had something new in it.

 ---